 Building community also involves avoiding various behaviors.
 Calvin proscribes or "outlaws" certain conduct because it impedes the kind of community that it hopes to build.
 More specifically, if a student becomes intoxicated, he is not self-controlled; if a student cheats on a test, she has compromised integrity; or, if a student harasses a colleague, he has acted unjustly.
 In each case, the building of community was diminished.
-What follows, then, are signposts as to how students might pursue the goal of building community.
+What follows, then, are conduct requirements that are signposts as to how students might pursue the goal of building community.

 C. Theoretical Basis for the Code of Conduct